ku-nlp/kwja/CONTRIBUTING.md

 - `--input-dir, -i`: path to the JumanDIC dir.
 - `--output-dir, -o`: path to a directory where processed data are saved.

-## Build dataset for training typo module
+## Building dataset for training typo module

 You must preprocess Japanese Wikipedia Typo Dataset.